Registration Policies

 Age and Ability Restrictions

 We work closely with instructors to develop optimal age ranges and ability levels for each class.
 At the time their camp begins, children must have reached the minimum age and ability level indicated.
 In order to ensure the success of our classes, we ask that you observe these restrictions when registering your children for camps.
-NCC makes NO exceptions to the ages or ability levels indicated in the descriptions.
+Northern Clay Center makes NO exceptions to the ages or ability levels indicated in the descriptions.

 Snack Break